 The potassium in cider vinegar works to prevent calcium build-up in the joints, which is linked to joint stiffness and other bone diseases like arthritis.

-Apple cider vinegar reduces inflammation, balances pH levels and absorbs excessive oil and fights variety of skin problems from psoriasis, eczema, dry skin, age or liver spots, sunburns, acne
+Apple cider vinegar reduces inflammation, balances pH levels and absorbs excessive oil and fights variety of skin problems from psoriasis, eczema, dry skin, age or liver spots, sunburns, acne and blemishes.

 Due to its acidic properties, a rinse of apple cider vinegar mixed with water, helps reduce bad breath or halitosis.